 Member in good standing (Membership Information is Available Here)

-Trustees who have shown lack of loyalty, failed to carry out the expected responsibilities, used their position for personal gain, or intentionally acted in a way that could harm the association is not eligible for re-election as true.
+Trustees who have shown lack of loyalty, failed to carry out the expected responsibilities, used their position for personal gain, or intentionally acted in a way that could harm the association is not eligible for re-election.
 The fiduciary responsibilities of trustees of non-profit boards are described in this publication from the Ohio Attorney General’s Office.

 Execute the following trustee duties: